GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Immediate To-Do List
-- Add agglutinative gendered endings to derivation examples
+- Add stats about noun gender
 - Make fusional nouns with gender but no case
 - Make fusional nouns with gender and case
 - consonantal root system